Skip to Content

 Sharing is caring!

-Sunflower seeds are a popular choice for bird feeders, loved by a variety of birds due to their high oil content and nutritional value.
+Sunflower seeds are the most popular seeds at our bird feeds and we’re not alone.
+They are a popular top for bird feeders, loved by a variety of birds due to their high oil content and nutritional value.
 But what happens when these seeds begin to sprout?
 Are sprouted sunflower seeds safe and healthy for birds to eat?
 It’s not uncommon for fallen seeds to sprout below your feeder (and, when we feed on stumps, we’ve even seen them sprout ON the stump.)
 Should birds eat those sprouted seeds?

 Northern Cardinal (female) on stump with sunflower seeds and sprouted seeds